tangbyron/tangbyron.github.io/_posts/2025-11-09-recursive-language-models.md

 - Average 9.8 iterations
 - Average time: 79.25s per query

 It was encouraging to see non‑zero accuracy (was worth celebrating at the time)!
 Somewhat matches the 15.54% reported in the original [BrowseComp Plus](https://arxiv.org/abs/2508.06600) paper.
-I'm sure there was some more prompt tuning for the paper, but since thats not the primary objective of this experiment, I just went with a generic deep research prompt.
+I'm sure there was some more prompt tuning for the paper, but since that's not the primary objective of this experiment, I just went with a generic deep research prompt.

 I repeated the ReAct baseline a few times, the key issue is the linear context accumulation, since each iteration simply appends the search results to the context:
 - Iteration 1: 5,120 tokens (10 docs × 512 tokens)